 An active fault or seismic source zone is a fault or zone that has experienced movement or seismicity within the recent geological past and has the potential to produce earthquakes in the future (1-3.10).
 The key characteristics that define an active fault or seismic source zone include: (1) Recent movement – Fault movement in the past 10,000 to 35,000 years (definition varies according to agency) (2) Seismic Activity - The fault or zone is still capable of generating earthquakes, (3) Surface Expression - Many active faults show visible signs of movement, such as fault scarps, offset streams, and deformed landforms, (4) Historical or Instrumental Records – Some active faults have documented earthquake activity in historical records or modern seismological data, (5) Ongoing Deformation – GPS measurements, ground deformation studies, and trenching techniques can reveal continued fault activity.

-The significant faults found generally within about 100 km (60 miles) are considered as part of the hazard analyses (FERC, 2014).

 Characterization of Potential Earthquake Sources

 This step involves identifying and characterizing the active faulting and seismic sources within the study area that produce damaging ground motion at the site.
-ROIFaults are considered "active faults" if movement has been observed or if there is evidence of seismic activity or movement during the last 11,700 years (i.e., Holocene Epoch).
-Active faults or seismic source zones are considered geologic hazards and are used as potential sources in the DSHA and PHSA.
+Active faults or seismic source zones are considered geologic hazards and are used as potential sources in both DSHA and PHSA methodologies.
 These faults, seismic zones, and historical earthquake epicenters should be mapped for the ROI.

 The required information and steps are: (1) Identifying Fault or Seismic Sources, (2) Determining the Type of Faulting, (3) Defining Fault Geometry, (4) Measuring Earthquake Source to Site Distance, (4) Estimating the Maximum Expected Earthquake for Each Source, (5) Selecting and Applying Ground Motion Predictive Equations, (6) Determining the Controlling Earthquake Scenario.

 Identifying Fault or Seismic Sources